-Ecotoxicity: By considering the production and use of the substance, it is unlikely that product is harmful to aquatic organisms, neither acutely nor chronically.
+Ecotoxicity: Acutely and chronically hazardous for aquatic organisms.
 Immiscible with water, but will react with water to produce inert and non-biodegradable solids.
 In air, the predominant degradation process is predicted to be a relatively rapid OH radical attack, based on calculation and analogy with related diisocyanates.